juhasev/sample-ninja-help/project-compensation.md

 ### Project compensation

-Project compensation is automatically inherited from **Sub Panels -> Settings -> Compensation**.
+Project compensation is automatically inherited from **Sub Panels -> Settings -> Compensation** based on the project LOI (Lenght Of Interview) setting on the **Basic Settings** tab.
+Because the compensation is based on the selected **Sub Panels** defined in the qualifications you must create qualification first.

 You may override values on per project basis.
 Reward and revenue must be entered in **Reward Points**.

-> The active row is high lighted based on the entered LOI setting
+> **IMPORTANT!** If you change LOI new values are automatically inserted!